sabbelasichon/typo3-rector/docs/contribution.md

 In this example the methods `GeneralUtility::strtoupper(...)` and `GeneralUtility::strtolower(...)` are migrated.
 - `getNodeTypes` checks for the StaticCall, preventing further rector execution if not met
 - `refactor` first checks for the ObjectType to do an early return in case the class scanned is not `TYPO3\CMS\Core\Utility\GeneralUtility`
-- after that the actual function call is checked for being one of the functions to migrate
+- after that, the actual function call is checked for being one of the functions to migrate

 ```php